xisentian/draft-mls-combiner/draft-hale-mls-combiner.md

 # Notation

 We use terms from from MLS [RFC9420].
-Below, we've restated relevant terms and define new ones:
+Below, we have restated relevant terms and define new ones:

 **Application Message:** A PrivateMessage carrying application data.